 Line 2.
-Enter the special deductions from Schedule C, federal Form 1120 excluding NOL.
+Enter the special deductions from Schedule C, federal Form 1120.
 Use the amount reportable to Indiana if filing as a consolidated group.
+See line 11 for Indiana treatment of any remaining foreign source dividends.

 Line 4.
 Enter all taxes based on or measured by income levied at any state level by any state of the United States, taken as deductions on the federal tax return.
 If a unitary relationship exists with a partnership include the proportionate share of the partnership's modifications provided under IC 6-3-1-3.5(b) (unapportioned).